de-DEen-US

 User profile migration filter page.

-CopyRight2 offers multiple options for handling profiles that lack an associated account in the target domain.
+CopyRight2 offers multiple options for handling profiles that have no matching account in the target domain.

-You can decide not to look at profiles of users who are missing, disabled in the source domain, or inactive for a while.
-You can also define a list of users or groups to exclude.
+You can exclude profiles for users who are missing, disabled in the source domain, or inactive for a defined period.
+You can also specify users or groups to exclude.

 Active Directory Options